Axway/open-banking-docs/content/en/docs/Overview/solution.md

 #### API Portal

 The portal delivers the Developer Experience.
-Axway Open Banking provides a custom template that can be applied to an existing Portal instance or installed from scratch.
+Amplify Open Banking provides a custom template that can be applied to an existing Portal instance or installed from scratch.

 #### API Gateway